Turing Scheme construction Program

 • Working alongside other students to collaborate on projects and, in doing so, providing the experience of participation in teamwork within this career.

-This construction training program will take place over a 16-day period.
+This construction training program will take place over a 2 week period (16 days including travel).

 This program introduces students to basic construction, welding and carpentry techniques, as well as waste management, within the framework of a developing country.